vercel/next.js/examples/with-cookie-auth-fauna/README.md

 ## The idea behind the example

-In this example, we authenticate users and store a token in a cookie.
+In this example, we authenticate users and store a token in a secure (non-JS) cookie.
 The example only shows how the user session works, keeping a user logged in between pages.

 This example uses Fauna(https://fauna.com/) as the auth service and DB.